 Dr. Dan Griffin is a licensed psychologist with extensive post-doctoral training in adult and family-based therapies.
 He has over 30 years of experience helping people improve their lives.
+Dan is on the staff of The Center for Assessment and Therapy.

 He is a senior teacher and trainer of clinicians.
 Dan has taught at Children’s National Medical Center, New York University Hospital, Hofstra University, George Washington University, Washington School of Psychiatry, and the Minuchin Center for the Family, NYC.